-About ten years ago, ASH’s Board of Trustees took note of the worrisome trend that the tobacco industry was exploring; exploiting new markets overseas as the sale of their deadly product decreased in the United States.
+Almost twenty years ago, ASH’s Board of Trustees took note of the worrisome trend that the tobacco industry was exploring; exploiting new markets overseas as the sale of their deadly product decreased in the United States.
 As a result, ASH hired Laurent Huber, a man fluent in four languages and with proven organizational skill, to join the efforts of the World Health Organization to create an international treaty designed to prevent the harm caused by tobacco to a developing world already suffering from poverty, disease and premature death.
 That treaty, the WHO Framework Convention on Tobacco Control, includes many of the tobacco control measures championed by ASH in the United States.
-New initiatives have also been included like a larger and more effective warning label on cigarette packages that is now in turn being adopted in the United States.
+New initiatives have also been included like a larger and more effective warning label on cigarette packages that is being adopted outside of the United States.
 One measure of the effectiveness of the treaty is that it is now being challenged in various courts by the tobacco industry.

 But clearly our job isn’t done.
 While we have succeeded in making smoking a dangerous and undesirable habit, the tobacco industry continues to make billions of dollars as it continues to spread unimaginable pain and suffering around the globe.
 As a physician, I can tell you that there isn’t anything worse than the gradual suffocation caused by emphysema or the heartbreak of families whose loved one is dying of lung cancer.
 It’s the suffering of my patients caused by tobacco that brought me to ASH.
 And it is to rid the world of that suffering that I implore you to continue your support of ASH.